storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

 ## SQLite plugin db-connection handle

+#### NOTE: there can be multipe SQLitePlugin db-connection handles per open db.

 #### SQLite plugin db connection handle object is defined by a constructor function and prototype member functions:

     SQLitePlugin = (openargs, openSuccess, openError) ->